 One significant shift since early Web 3.0 discussions is the rise of AI as an everyday marketing tool.
 While Web 3.0 focused on decentralisation and ownership, AI has brought speed, scale and efficiency into sharper focus.

 The mistake many marketers make is treating AI as a replacement for thinking.
 In reality, AI works best as an enabler, supporting execution while humans are responsible for strategy, creativity and ethics.
 This balance is central to human-first marketing, where technology supports people rather than replacing judgement.
+In many ways, this reflects a core Web 3.0 principle.

 What intentional digital marketing looks like next